 It was not only medical staff that went the extra mile for Dwight and his family, but even the administrative personnel played a role in providing comfort during this trying time.

-"Dwight uses a Bi-pap machine to breathe at night, and in our haste to leave Arizona, I forgot to send it in the air ambulance,” recalls Gisele, “so I arranged to have the machine shipped directly to The Vic.”
+"Dwight uses a Bi-pap machine to breathe at night, and in our haste to leave Arizona, I forgot to send it in the air ambulance,” recalls Gisele, “so I arranged to have the machine shipped directly to Victoria Hospital.”

 Gail Bartlette in the administrative office ensured that Jack Mui from the receiving area was aware of the impending delivery.